 How best to eradicate the termites

-In the main, specialist, professional skills are required to rid your home of termites.
+Termite Inspection by professionals is required to rid your home of termites.
 Building construction knowledge is required, to identify the critical entry points, many of which are difficult to access and will be well hidden.
-A typical termite treatment may utilise equipment such as soil treatment rods, large capacity tanks, pumps and masonry drills together with many gallons of a termiticide, a liquid pesticide that has to be injected into the building at crucial points, within foundation walls, below concrete slabs and alongside the foundation of the property.
+A typical termite treatment may utilise equipment such as soil treatment rods, large-capacity tanks, pumps and masonry drills together with many gallons of a termiticide, a liquid pesticide that has to be injected into the building at crucial points, within foundation walls, below concrete slabs and alongside the foundation of the property.

 Contact or call 1300 186825 to arrange a consultation with us.